SCHEDULE OF TRAINING COURSES FOR BEGINNERS

 - Placement of top stones – cover bands or toppers

-All our courses are very practical and over the two days you will take down and rebuild a section of dry stone wall.
-The wall that you will build will be a working wall and it will serve a real purpose.
+Our courses are very practical and over the two days you will take down and rebuild a section of damaged dry stone wall.
+The new wall that you will build will be a working wall and it will serve a real purpose.
 It will stand for many years after you leave the site – We guarantee them for 200 years!

 You can work at your own pace and there is plenty of opportunity for discussion.
 As well as the instructor you will work alongside experienced wallers from the DSWA Lancashire Branch who are there to give you any assistance you require.